iamtruptimane/provisioning-ESC-cluster-using-terraform/README.md

-# Provosioning ESC-cluster using terraform
+# Provisioning ESC-cluster using terraform

 In this project, you will provision an Amazon ECS Cluster into an existing Amazon VPC.